Child Therapy

 I work with children as young as three and their families.
 Sessions are often a blend of individual, family, and parent coaching.

-I have worked with young children and their families for over 5 years and have seen, firsthand, the importance and benefits of addressing challenges within a family system.
+I have worked with young children and their families for over 6 years and have seen, firsthand, the importance and benefits of addressing challenges within a family system.
 As a parent myself, I know the challenges, stress, and non-stop demands of parenting.
 In sessions, I bring my own personal experience along with my clinical training.

 Being a parent is one of the most difficult and important jobs we can have.
 Being a child in a culture that is adult centered and structured can be extremely difficult.
 When we add in additional targeted cultural locations (neurodiversity, race, ethnicity, gender - to name a few) the challenges are compounded.

-In family therapy sessions, I focus on cultivating felt safety, increased connection, and understanding for everyone involved.
+In sessions, I focus on cultivating felt safety, increased connection, and understanding for everyone involved.
 This includes deep self-reflection for parents to identify and work through their own childhood wounds and experiences, to see how their past is informing their present.
 I look at the presenting challenge and together we expand our lens to see all the interacting components and barriers to being together in a safe, nurturing, and connected way.

 “So our job as parents is not to make a particular kind of child.
 Instead, our job is to provide a protected space of love, safety, and stability in which children of many unpredictable kinds can flourish.” - Alison Gopnik, The Gardener and the Carpenter